AVISPL/dal-infrastructure-management-polycom-lens/README.md

 - Poly devices registered and visible within Poly Lens
 - Client ID and Client Secret credentials generated from Poly Lens

+Note: Access the Poly Lens portal at https://lens.poly.com to generate API credentials and manage devices.

 Firewall or proxy rules must allow outbound HTTPS connectivity for communication between the Symphony Cloud Connector to the Poly Lens cloud endpoint.

 ## Poly Lens Connection Setup and Provisioning